tregis-cloud/hw-01-code-refactor/README.md

 Project Name: Code Refactor
-Project Description: This project refactors the code to align more with the htlm 5 semantic standards.
+Project Description: This project refactors the code to align more with the HTML5 semantic standards.

 Installation: NA